jeongdo801/NO_based_HSPC_classifier/README.md

 Exclusion of the chromosomes
 - For the analysis of multiple individuals : exclude chrX, Y, M (default)
-- For the analysis of cells within one individual : exclude chrM
+- For the analysis of cells within one individual : exclude chrY, M

 Analysis pipeline (workflow management using Snakemake)